 Yum!
 Brands owns three of the world's best known fast food franchises: KFC, Pizza Hut and Taco Bell.
-None of the three individually matches the global power of the McDonald's brand, but Yum's combined force gives it an impressive portfolio of more than 39,000 restaurants in 120 countries.
+None of the three individually matches the global power of the McDonald's brand, but Yum's combined force gives it an impressive portfolio of more than 40,300 restaurants in 125 countries.
 This makes it the #1 restaurant chain worldwide by outlets, although McDonald's outperforms it by sales.
 The company's stellar international growth currently offsets weak performance in the US.
-Its most important market by far is now China, where it is the dominant restaurant group with more than 5,000 outlets, mostly KFC, but also two local brands, Little Sheep and East Dawning.
-China contributed just over half the group's total revenues in 2012.
+Its most important market by far is now China, where it is the dominant restaurant group with more than 6,000 outlets, mostly KFC, but also two local brands, Little Sheep and East Dawning.
+China contributes more than half the group's total revenues, but the local business was spun off as a separate entity in 2015.
 Two smaller US-based chain brands, A&W and Long John Silver's, were sold to their franchisees in 2011.

 Which agencies handle advertising for Yum Brands?
 Find out more from Adbrands Account Assignments database